Today I am showing off this adorable Circle Skirt I made using my Roller Skate Skirt Pattern. I just love how versatile this pattern is!!!

 How Do I get this free Circle Skirt / Roller Skate Skirt Pattern?

-(Sometimes the pattern file automatically opens, that just depends on your computer settings.
-Make sure to open the free adobe reader and then open the pattern.
-Be aware, your computer may try to open the file in a different pdf reader (the one in your internet browser.)
-I can only guarantee the pattern when opened with adobe. )
+(Sometimes, the pattern file automatically opens; that depends on your computer settings.
+Make sure to open the free Adobe reader and then open the pattern.
+Be aware your computer may try to open the file in a different pdf reader (the one in your internet browser.)
+I can only guarantee the pattern when opened with Adobe. )

 Want more simple sewing projects?
 Be sure to check out these free patterns: